alchemyplatform/aa-sdk/site/packages/aa-alchemy/utils/defineAlchemyChain.md

 # defineAlchemyChain

 `defineAlchemyChain` allows you to extend a `viem` chain if it is not configured with Alchemy's RPC Url.
-This is useful `@alchemy/aa-core` does not export a chain you can use with the Alchemy Clieny.
+This is useful `@alchemy/aa-core` does not export a chain you can use with the Alchemy Client.

 ## Usage